Community Handbook 2017

 Refreshing commitment to the list

-Each year you will be asked whether you wish to be on the list.
-You will be asked to confirm the following if you decide to do this, please send the confirmation to the convenor of the Supervisor Network Group:
+Each year, those on the Accredited Supervisors List are asked whether they wish to continue on the list.
+If you are an Accredited Supervisor, you will be asked to confirm the following (please send the confirmation to the convenor of the Supervisor Network Group):

 - that you are available to support OneSpirit students in the particular academic year;